threefoldfoundation/info_threefold/src/farming/certification/farming_certification_benefits_farmer.md

 ### Higher Cloud Unit Reward reward = more income

-A certified farmer gets more Cloud Unit Reward_reward because a certified farmer need to adhere to higher service level agreements and buy certified farming solutions or certifiy their existing 3nodes.
+A certified farmer gets more farming_rewards because a certified farmer need to adhere to higher service level agreements and buy certified farming solutions or certifiy their existing 3nodes.

 ### TF Tech Support

-Direct support from the software creators on farming and grid usage related topics.
+Direct defect and certified build support for Zero-OS from the software creators for the tfgrid_primitives on TFGrid.

-TFTech gives defect support to the farmer which will provide for better uptime for the customers on the TFGrid Farm.

 ### Lower Operational Cost